antz22/ultimate-guide-to-flutter/README.md

 )
 ```

 Some layout widgets are wrapped around every other widget we put onto the screen.
-For example, the Scaffold widget lays out the screen for us, and it is used like this:
+For example, the Scaffold widget is usually used to lay out or 'scaffold' the screen for us, and it is used like this:

 ```dart
 Scaffold(